 With the noisy swarms of couples and the irrationally high menu prices, going out for Valentine’s Day is more of a hassle than a luxury.
+And with Valentine’s Day 2015 falling on a Saturday, you can imagine the hustle and bustle to be extra hectic.
 Who needs that when you can create a five-star experience right out of your own kitchen?
 Here are 20 tips how to plan a romantic Valentine’s Day dinner for two at home!

 Valentine’s Day Dinner Tip No. 1: Prepare your food in advance.

 The No. 1 mood-killer for your Valentine’s Day dinner?
 The stress of rustling up a last-minute meal.
 Don’t waste precious together time scuttling around the kitchen.
 Instead, prepare and cook all of your food well in advance.
 That way, you can sit down and truly enjoy the most important part of the night: your sweetie.

 Valentine’s Day Dinner Tip No. 2: Cook together.